-Pull the handbrake fully upwards to engage the parking brakes.
 The handbrake warning/brake fluid low warning light on the instrument cluster will illuminate, if the ignition is on.

+To release the handbrake

-To release the handbrake, lift the lever slightly, press the locking button at the end of the lever and lower fully.
+Press the footbrake pedal firmly and keep pressed down.
+Lift the handbrake lever slightly, depress the release button at the end of the lever and lower fully.